 - You are required by your employer to have COVID-19 testing prior to beginning or returning to work.

 - You are required by another entity to have COVID-19 testing – to attend school or camp or for travel/transportation requirements.

-COVID-19 rapid testing yields results within 15 minutes.
+COVID-19 rapid antigen testing results are available within 15 minutes.
 These results are reviewed during your visit.

 Please Note: COVID-19 test and turnaround times are subject to change.